 Custer State Park Weather

-As mentioned above, Highway 87 (where the tunnel is located) is closed in the winter, which usually runs from sometime in October until April(ish).
+As mentioned above, Needles Highway (where the Needles Eye Tunnel is located) is closed in the winter, which usually runs from sometime in October until April(ish).

 In Custer State Park, the summers are warm and mostly clear, while the winters are long, freezing, snowy, and partly cloudy.
 July is the warmest month, with highs near 80°F. Spring and fall high temps usually hover in the 50s and 60s, with winter seeing heavy snowfall (and thus the reason for the road closure).